Welcome to the Media

 If you want/need a rear door that opens you need to order the CS:R

-Motivator for CS:L & Dave Edwards Styrene Droids
+Motivator for CS:L & Dave Everett Styrene Droids

 Engraved Skins - Either White or Black versions are available